jluttine/tikz-in-readthedocs/README.rst

 enables documentations created with Sphinx to use TikZ drawings at readthedocs.org.

-To enable the TikZ support at readthedocs.org, add `rtd-tikz` to the requirements file used by readthedocs.org.
-It will install `sphinxcontrib-tikz` as a dependency.
+To enable support for the TikZ Sphix extension at readthedocs.org, add `rtd-tikz` to the requirements file used by readthedocs.org.

 GitHub repository: https://github.com/jluttine/tikz-in-readthedocs